 Plus international flights from £200 direct.

-Prices in Croatia have increased dramatically in 2022.
-As a general guideline, a two-week itinerary in the summer for a family of four will start from £8,500 including accommodation, car hire and a number of activities.
+Croatia is no longer a cheap European destination!
+As a general guideline, a two-week itinerary in the summer for a family of four will start from around £11,000 including accommodation, car hire and a number of activities.
 This will be based on a mixture of hotels sometimes with a few nights in self-catering accommodation.
-If you want to upgrade accommodation or include a wider range of activities, prices will start from around £10,000 for a family of four but may easily climb higher than this.
+If you want to upgrade accommodation or include a wider range of activities, prices will start from around £15,000 for a family of four but may easily climb higher than this.
 If you have a budget, please do advise us from the outset so that we can tailor our suggestions accordingly.

 If you are travelling out of the peak July and August season then prices will be lower.

-A short break trip of a week will usually cost from £4,750 for a family of four, excluding flights during the summer months.
-Outside these months it will start from around £4,000.
+A short break trip of a week will usually cost from £6,000 for a family of four (excluding flights) during the summer months.
+Outside these months it will start from around £4,700.

 All prices exclude international flights, which start from £200pp during school holidays.
 Flight prices at other times can be extremely cheap, sometimes as low as £50pp.